Wiederholung/HCockpit/README.md

   scenario = scenarios[n]
   ```

-  Then run the notebook cell `Load Data` and `Main` again to see the results.
+  Then run the notebook cells `Load Data` and `Main` again to see the results.

 - If you want to test another prompt, modify this [markdown file](./src/prompt.md) and run the notebook cells including `Orchestrate Prompt` and below to see the changes.